gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/fitness.md

 ## The Gap in Fitness Tech

 I've tried every fitness app on the market.
-They're great digital notebooks—excellent at logging what I did.
+They're great digital notebooks excellent at logging what I did.
 But they're terrible coaches.
 They don't tell me *what to do next* when I plateau for months.
 My progress photos are buried in my camera roll, and my notes are scattered across apps.
 I was putting in the work but missing the intelligence to make it count.

 I'm not just building a better logbook.
 I'm building an intelligent partner for fitness—one that connects the dots between your effort, your nutrition, and your progress to provide real, actionable insights.
 Because the goal isn't just to be strong; it's to be smart about getting there.